MaxB4/Data-Visualization/PROCESS.md

 Added homepage, scroll down buttton, links, and improved reading of data

 # Day 6 (15/01/2018)
-Tried to add tooltip to map.
+Tried to add tooltip to map

+# Day 6 (15/01/2018)
+Finally have a tooltip showing the "name" of the "deelgemeente"for the map.
+The code was partly d3 version 3 and therefore not working